pytorch/xla/FIX_LOWERING_FOR_CORE_ATEN_OPS.md

 ### `torch_xla_diff`

 This subtest compares the output of the op between torch and torch_xla.
-If this subtest fails, it implies that your lowering runs successfully but contains a bug and/or logical error.
-We recommend you to review your lowering code.
-And again, feel free to leave a comment in your assigned GitHub issue if you're blocked and/or unable to debug further.
+If this subtest fails, it implies that your lowering runs successfully but produced a different result than torch eager mode.

+If the test uses 16-bit floats (float16, bfloat16); This is very likely that the tolerances that we give to `torch.allclose` to compare was to strict.
+You can relax it a bit.
+Take a look at [this issue](https://github.com/pytorch/xla/issues/5934) of one such example.

+If the result torchxla produces is totally different than what torch produces, that means it's a bug in lowering code; and probably need more work.
+Feel free to tag more people (such as qihqi to look).

 ### `can_export`, `can_convert_to_stablehlo`, `stablehlo_can_run`, `stablehlo_diff`